wp-plugins/simple-upcoming/readme.txt

 * **style**: One of *list* (default), *excerpt*, or *post*.
 If it is *list*, then only the titles are shown.
-If it is *excerpt*, then the post excerpt is placed below the tittle.
+If it is *excerpt*, then the post excerpt is placed below the title.
 If it is *post* then the title is promoted to `<h2 class="upcoming-entry-title">` and the full post (up to the `[more]` tag) is shown.